|

 6000-series car 6655 rounds the corner at Sheridan station on May 6, 2001 while on IRM's PCC fantrip.
 Looking east on the northbound island platform, the last of the CRT's blue and white enamel station name signs on the "L" system remains on a wooden windbreak at the east end of the platform.
 For a larger view, click here.
 (Photo by Graham Garfield) |

 As part of a general cleanup of the station in preparation for the station to be adopted, all nonstandard, damaged, and out-of-date signage was removed.
-This included the aforementioned blue and white porcelain enamel station name sign at the east end of the northbound platform, facing track 4, that dated from the days of the Chicago Rapid Transit Company circa the 1920s.
+This included the aforementioned blue and white porcelain enamel station name sign at the east end of the northbound platform, facing Track 4, that dated from the days of the Chicago Rapid Transit Company circa the 1920s.

-In Fall 2005, the Chicago Cubs adopted the Sheridan station as part of the CTA's® Adopt-A-Station program.
+In Fall 2005, the Chicago Cubs adopted the Sheridan station as part of the CTA's Adopt-A-Station program.
 Cubs officials, local elected officials and Chicago Transit Authority representatives dedicated the adoption at the station on October 3, 2005.
 The Cubs commissioned Gallery 37 to create two pieces of art for the station that depict the culture of the Cubs and the surrounding neighborhood.
 The two pieces, 8.5 feet by 7 feet and 3 feet by 15 feet were created by 26 students in the gallery's innovative Center for the Arts eight week summer arts program during summer 2005.
 The artwork hangs on the north and south walls in the station's unpaid area.
 The Cubs chose to adopt Sheridan because Chicago artist Steve Musgrave adopted the Addison station, next to Wrigley Field, in 1998.

-In 2006, the station name signs and column signs on the platform were replaced, with Current Graphic Standard signs replacing the KDR Standard graphics, and new entrance signs installed as part of a signage upgrade project on the Red Line.
-As part of this effort, the station also received granite compass roses inset into the sidewalk in front of the station entrance to assist customers leaving the station to navigate their way, and three-sided galvanized steel pylons in the station house and on the platform to display maps and station timetables.
+In 2006, the station name signs and column signs on the platform were replaced, with Green Line Graphic Standard signs replacing the KDR Standard graphics, and new entrance signs installed as part of a signage upgrade project on the Red Line.
+As part of this effort, the station also received a granite compass rose inset into the sidewalk in front of the station entrance to assist customers leaving the station to navigate their way, and three-sided galvanized steel pylons on the platforms to display maps and station timetables.

 |